tgrants/programming-problem-set-solutions/README.md

 ## Contributing

+I currently don't accept pull requests for this repository.
-If you notice a typo, code that no longer works or something else, feel free to open an issue.
+However, if you notice a typo, a solution that no longer works or something else, feel free to open an issue.
-Pull requests with solutions won't be merged, as this is only for practice.
-However, contributions to the tools and scripts are welcome.

 ## License